ritwik12/Sport-classifier/README.md

 # Sport-classifier

-it is an Implementation of Pattern classification.
+It is an Implementation of Pattern classification.

 # What it can do?